Ellen DeGeneres: Allegations of on-set bullying and retirement

+Following the investigation, three executives left (Kevin A. Leman II, Ed Glavin, and Jonathon Norman), and the show vowed to take steps to change the culture.
+DeGeneres apologized again during the eighteenth season's September 2020 opening.

 On May 12, 2021, DeGeneres announced that she would end her talk show following the conclusion of its nineteenth season in 2022.
-The show aired its final episode on May 26, 2022, with Jennifer Aniston, Pink and Billie Eilish appearing as guests, while Portia de Rossi and other members of DeGeneres' family sat in the audience.
+The show aired its final episode on May 26, 2022, with Jennifer Aniston, Pink and Billie Eilish appearing as guests, while Portia de Rossi and other members of DeGeneres's family sat in the audience.

+Looking back on the situation in July 2024, DeGeneres said that she "got kicked out of show business for being mean."
+She added that after existing contractual obligations ended, she would leave show business for good.